jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 My experience working both within and in support of commercial teams means I am able to balance pragmatism with foresight to deliver in both the short and long terms.

 I strongly believe that data holds the key to business success and I am obsessed with unlocking its value.

+Provides strategic vision and thought leadership whilst leading execution and transformation to fulfil long term plans and concepts.

 # Key Skills
 * Strategic thinking